kudobuilder/kudo/keps/0033-structured-parameters.md

 The templates in the operator use `{{ .Params.CLUSTER_NAME }}` and `{{ .Params.BACKUP_CREDENTIALS_USERNAME }}` to insert the parameters.

-### After automatic conversion
+### Installed OperatorVersion after automatic conversion

-KUDO will automatically convert this params.yaml into a JSON-schema inside the operator version:
+KUDO will automatically convert this params.yaml into a JSON-schema inside the operator version, this conversion happens automatically in the migration process when KUDO is updated.
+No changes in the Operator are required.
+The same conversion happens when an old Operator with `v1beta1` `params.yaml` is installed on a cluster with a new KUDO version that supports `v1beta2` CRDs.

 ```yaml
 title: Parameter Schema